werelaxe/writeups/ructfe-2017.md

 The Pirate Bay is a web-service for sharing torrent files.
 It is written in **Python 3.5** as the programming language, **CherryPy** as the web framework and **sqlite3** as the database client.
 Service allows to mark a file as private, making it available only for owner.
 Checksystem puts flags in comments of private torrent files.

 ## The vulnerability
 There is a classic SQL injection.
-All content of fields on web pages and user data are escaped excludes the fields from the torrent file.
+Some fields of torrent files are not escaped on INSERT requests.

 ### The torrent file structure